rjeschke/cetoneasm/README.md

   is mangled into locals anyway
 * `.MACRO` names have their own namespace and can therefore be identical to already defines variable or label names
+* `.INCLUDE` is evaluated in the very first pass, there's no other evaluation going on.
+This means that you can not do conditional includes.
+Includes *always* get included.

 Internals:
 --